 - ½ lime juiced.
 Adjust based on size and juiciness of lemon/lime

 - 1 teaspoon Chaat Masala

-Soak the peas Rinse pigeon peas 2-3 times.
-Soak them in 3 cups of water, overnight, or for 6-8 hours.
+- Soak the peas: Rinse white peas 2-3 times.
+Soak them in 3 cups of water, overnight, or for 8 hours.

-Pressure Cook peas Rinse out the peas and pressure cook them with fresh water and ingredients listed under "pressure cook" section.
+- Pressure cook peas: Rinse out the peas and pressure cook them with fresh water and ingredients listed under "pressure cook" section.
 Quick tip: adding warm water shortens the time it takes for the pot to come to pressure.
-Cook them on bean mode for 15 minutes..
-Manually release pressure after 10 minutes (QR).
+Cook them in the instant pot on bean mode for 15 minutes.
+Let the pressure release naturally (NPR).

-Dress them up Open lid and let them cool for 10 minutes.
+- Dress them up: Open the lid and let them cool for 10 minutes, uncovered.
 Add chopped onions, tomatoes, cilantro and seasonings.
 Gently mix everything together.
 Serve as an appetizer with pita chips or with cucumber slices.
 Alternatively, serve with Naan, kulcha or toasted sourdough bread for a fulfilling main meal.